-A plate of crab cakes with a big green salad and a glass of chilled rose wine make for a wonderful impromptu summer dinner.
-To reduce fat, I bake my crab cakes instead of pan-frying them.
-Form crab cakes a few hours ahead and refrigerate.
-Bake and enjoy when you are ready.
-Make them larger sized for dinner or in a mini size for cocktail hour and easy entertaining.
-They are always a hit at my house and when I’m catering parties.
+A plate of baked crab cakes with a big green salad and a glass of chilled rose wine make for a wonderful impromptu summer dinner.
+Sometimes I bake my crab cakes instead of pan-frying them.
+They are always a hit at my house and for catered parties.

 As I cook most every night we rarely eat out.
-When we do, one of our favorite places is Gulfstream in Newport Beach.
-They make fantastic crab cakes.
-While restaurants often use sweet pacific Dungeness crab, at $33-$43 a pound (when you can find it), it’s a little pricey for an every day dinner.
+When we do, one of our favorite place makes fantastic crab cakes.
+While restaurants often use sweet pacific Dungeness crab, at insane prices a pound (when you can find it), it’s a little pricey for an every day dinner.
+Good thing is you can make them at home for a lot less.

 For homemade crab cakes, I use jumbo lump pasteurized crab available in tubs and cans.
-It’s usually around $15-$16 a pound – a lot more affordable than Dungeness.
+It’s a lot more affordable than Dungeness.
 For far less you can enjoy crab cakes at home whenever the mood strikes.

 To bake, coat the crab cakes with toasted breadcrumbs gently pressing the crumbs on.
 Place on a rimmed baking sheet topped with a wire rack and bake.
 The wire rack provides air circulation around the crab cakes so they get crisp.
 Bake until golden brown and hot.

 Serve with your favorite sauce; tartar sauce, cocktail sauce or make your own.
-I mix Vegenaise, finely chopped shallot, lemon zest and juice, capers, fresh chopped dill and parsley.
+I mix mayo (Vegenaise), finely chopped shallot, lemon zest and juice, capers, fresh chopped dill and parsley.

 With a crisp exterior from toasted breadcrumbs and a tender interior, these crab cakes are hard to beat.

-- 3 slices each white and whole wheat sandwich bread
+- 3 slices sandwich bread each white, whole wheat or gluten-free

 - 1 pound pasteurized jumbo lump crabmeat